Giuliani butt-dials NBC reporter, heard discussing need for cash and trashing Bidens

 Giuliani himself was employed by Greenberg Traurig until about May 2018.

-Mangas’s name appears in court documents related to the case of Reza Zarrab, a Turkish gold trader charged in the U.S. with laundering Iranian money in a scheme to evade American sanctions.
+Mangas provided an affidavit in the case of Reza Zarrab, a Turkish gold trader charged in the United States with laundering Iranian money in a scheme to evade American sanctions.

 Giuliani was brought on to assist Zarrab in 2017.
 He traveled to Turkey with his former law partner Michael Mukasey and attempted to strike a deal with President Recep Tayyip Erdogan to secure the release of their jailed client, alarming the federal prosecutor leading the case.